Textualize/textual/docs/guide/CSS.md

 ### Type selector

-The _type_ selector matches the name of the (Python) class, which is literally the name of the class in your Python code.
+The _type_ selector matches the name of the (Python) class.
 For example, the following widget can be matched with a `Button` selector:

 ```python
 from textual.widgets import Widget